-Friday 10th November is Equal Pay Day, which marks the moment which women effectively stop being paid until the end of the year.
+Equal Pay Day is the day each year which marks the moment when women effectively stop being paid relative to men.

-We don’t think men's work should be valued more highly than women's - so why should we be working?
-We’re asking women across the UK to set their Out of Offices on Friday 10th November as a sign to the world that they won’t stand for this any longer.
+We don’t think men's work should be valued more highly than women's - so if we're not being paid, why should we work?
+Every year we ask women across the UK to set their Out of Offices messages to as a sign to the world that they won’t stand for this any longer.